chrislattman/blogging-project/docs/terminal-commands/README.md

 - `sudo apt clean` clears the cache
     - This wipes metadata that speeds up fetching updates
 - `sudo apt autoremove` removes all unneeded packages
-- `apt list --installed` shows all installed packages
+- `apt list --installed` lists all installed packages
-- `sudo dnf update` fetches updates for packages on a Red Hat-based OS
+- `sudo dnf check-update` fetches updates for packages on a Red Hat-based OS
 - `sudo dnf upgrade` installs updates for packages on a Red Hat-based OS
 - `sudo dnf install <package>` installs a package on a Red Hat-based OS
     - Example: `sudo dnf install wget`